Art Deco: Late Art Deco

-In 1925, two different competing schools coexisted within Art Deco: the traditionalists, who had founded the Society of Decorative Artists; included the furniture designer Emile-Jacques Ruhlmann, Jean Dunand, the sculptor Antoine Bourdelle, and designer Paul Poiret; they combined modern forms with traditional craftsmanship and expensive materials.
-On the other side were the modernists, who increasingly rejected the past and wanted a style based upon advances in new technologies, simplicity, a lack of decoration, inexpensive materials, and mass production.
+By 1925, two different competing schools coexisted within Art Deco: the traditionalists, who had founded the Society of Decorative Artists; included the furniture designer Emile-Jacques Ruhlmann, Jean Dunand, the sculptor Antoine Bourdelle, and designer Paul Poiret; they combined modern forms with traditional craftsmanship and expensive materials.
+On the other side were the Modernists, who increasingly rejected the past and wanted a style based upon advances in new technologies, simplicity, a lack of decoration, inexpensive materials, and mass production.
 The modernists founded their own organisation, The French Union of Modern Artists, in 1929.
-Its members included architects Pierre Chareau, Francis Jourdain, Robert Mallet-Stevens, Corbusier, and, in the Soviet Union, Konstantin Melnikov; the Irish designer Eileen Gray; the French designer Sonia Delaunay; and the jewellers Georges Fouquet and Jean Puiforcat.
-They fiercely attacked the traditional Art Deco style, which they said was created only for the wealthy, and insisted that well-constructed buildings should be available to everyone, and that form should follow function.
-The beauty of an object or building resided in whether it was perfectly fit to fulfil its function.
-Modern industrial methods meant that furniture and buildings could be mass-produced, not made by hand.
+Its members included architects Pierre Chareau, Francis Jourdain, Robert Mallet-Stevens, Le Corbusier, and, in the Soviet Union, Konstantin Melnikov; the Irish designer Eileen Gray; the French designer Sonia Delaunay; and the jewellers Georges Fouquet and Jean Puiforcat.
+They fiercely attacked the traditional Art Deco style, criticizing Art Deco designers who focused on the creation of one-of-a-kind pieces and limited editions for their select few wealthy clientele.
+In the Modernists' view, the future of decorative arts was not subject solely to the aesthetic preferences of the rich, but rather "that the new age required nothing less than excellent design for everyone."
+They believed that form should follow function; the beauty of an object or a building resided in whether it was perfectly fit to fulfill its function.
+Modern industrial methods meant that, rather than needing to be crafted by hand, furniture and buildings could be mass-produced; it was also their view that mass production and quality were not necessarily mutually exclusive.